Spirochetes

 Corynebacterium Morphology of C. diphtheriae

-Corynebacterium diphtheria Cultural characteristics:
+Corynebacterium Diphtheria Cultural Characteristics:

-• C. Diphtheria grows at a temperature 37°C and pH – 7.3.
+• C. Diphtheria grows at a temperature of 37°C and pH – 7.3.

 Corynebacterium Cultural characteristics of Corynebacterium diphtheria